prisma/prisma/README.md

 - [**Prisma Migrate**](https://github.com/prisma/migrate) (_experimental_): Declarative data modeling & migration system
 - [**Studio**](https://github.com/prisma/studio): GUI to view and edit data in your database

 Prisma Client can be used in _any_ Node.js or TypeScript backend application (including serverless applications and microservices).
-This can be a [REST API](./prisma-in-your-stack/rest), a [GraphQL API](./prisma-in-your-stack/graphql) a gRPC API or anything else that needs a database.
+This can be a [REST API](https://www.prisma.io/docs/prisma-in-your-stack/rest), a [GraphQL API](https://www.prisma.io/docs/prisma-in-your-stack/graphql) a gRPC API or anything else that needs a database.

 ## Getting started

 The fastest way to get started with Prisma is by following the [**Quickstart (5 min)**](https://www.prisma.io/docs/getting-started/quickstart).

-The Quicksart is based on SQLite.
+The Quickstart is based on a preconfigured SQLite database.
 You can also get started with your own database (PostgreSQL and MySQL) by following one of these guides:

 - [Add Prisma to an existing project](https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project)
 - [Setup a new project with Prisma from scratch (SQL migrations + introspection)](https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project)
 - [Setup a new project with Prisma from scratch (Prisma Migrate)](https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project)

-## How does Prisma work?
+## How does Prisma work

 ### The Prisma schema